 - What sessions (demo, technical, keynotes etc.) did they attend?

-- Short survey to identify, the list of technologies or products that interest customers, what is budget spend of customers for next few quarters
+- A short survey to identify, the list of technologies or products that interest customers, what is the budget spend of customers for the next few quarters

 Sometimes, the tools might not be linked for fear of data security breach.
 Nevertheless, nothing should stop Product Manager to at least manually stitch them.
 Otherwise, Product Manager could not create a feedback loop or establish causal and effect mechanisms among the four main pillars of product development – (i) creating value, (ii) communicating value, (iii) delivering value (iv) capturing value.